State law · California

 AB 1778 (Connolly) Signed 30 Sep 2024; sunsets 1 Jan 2029 Marin County Class 2 pilot — authorises local ordinances banning under-16 operation or requiring helmets for all Class 2 riders

-SB 381 (Min) Law; Mineta Transportation Institute study delivered Dec 2025 Required San Jose State University's MTI to deliver an e-bike safety study; findings informed 2026 legislative session priorities.
-Statute repealed 1 Jan 2030.
+SB 381 (Min) Law; MTI study was due by 1 January 2026 per statute Required San Jose State University's Mineta Transportation Institute to deliver an e-bike safety study to inform legislative priorities.
+Statute repeals 1 January 2030.

 SB 586 (Jones) Signed 10 Oct 2025; effective 1 Jan 2026 Defines off-highway electric motorcycles (Sur-Ron, Talaria, etc.) as a distinct OHV category requiring a California Green Sticker; not classified as e-bikes or as §406 mopeds